What is LuViva?

-Cervical Cancer is the 2nd most common cancer afflicting women worldwide .
+According to the WHO data, after breast, colorectal and lung cancer, cervical is the fourth most common cancer in women worldwide.
 In many countries, cervical cancer screening programs utilize a Pap test.

-The LuViva ® Advanced Cervical Scan is designed for use on women who have been referred for additional testing or for a colposcopic examination after receiving an abnormal Pap test, a positive HPV test and/or are exhibiting other cervical cancer high-risk factors (see Chart 1).
+The LuViva Advanced Cervical Scan is designed for use on women who have been referred for additional testing or for a colposcopic examination after receiving an abnormal Pap test, a positive HPV test and/or are exhibiting other cervical cancer high-risk factors.

 The device works by simply shining light onto the cervix and measuring the light that is reflected back using fluorescence and reflectance spectrometry.